DylanWeakly/csc-feb25-programming-comp/README.md

    - You should commit after each challenge.
 Your commit message should be the program you just finished.
    - Example: If you just finished coding `easy-1.py`, your commit message should be `"easy-1"`.

+# Challenges

+## GUI Challenges (5-20 points)

+#### 1. Click Me Button (5 pts)
+   - Create a GUI window with a single button labeled "Click Me!".
+When the user clicks the button, a label should update to say "Button Clicked!".

+#### 2. Basic Counter GUI (10 pts)
+   - Create a GUI counter that starts at 0.
+It should have two buttons: `Increase` and `Decrease`, which adjust the counter label accordingly.

+#### 3. Bible Verse Generator (15 pts)
+   - Create a GUI window that displays a random Bible verse when you click a button.
+Include at least 20 verses that can be generated in this program.

+#### 4. Traffic Light Simulation (20 pts)
+   - Create a GUI window to simulate a traffic light using three circular indicators (red, yellow, and green).
+When the user clicks a `Next` button, the lights should cycle correctly: `Green` → `Yellow` → `Red`.

 ## Easy Challenges (10-20 points)